wen017/prediction-activity/README.md

 # Machine Learning Activity

 A mini ML competition.
-WHo can produce the highest prediction accuracy of pass/fail
+Who can produce the best model to predict pass/fail

 ### Download
 * Download the Open University Learning Analytics dataset from [here](https://analyse.kmi.open.ac.uk/open_dataset)
-* Import the studentVle.csv file into R
+* Import the studentVle.csv, studentAssessment.csv and studentInfo.csv files into R
 ### Wrangling
-* Calculate the average daily number of clicks (site interactions) for each student
+* Calculate the average daily number of clicks (site interactions) for each student from the studentVle dataset
-* Import the studentAssessment.csv file into R
-* Calculate the average assessment score for each student
+* Calculate the average assessment score for each student from the studentAssessment dataset
-* Import the studentInfo.csv file and merge your click and assessment score average values into the the file
+* Merge your click and assessment score average values into the the studentInfo dataset
-### Create Validation Set
+### Create a Validation Set
 * Split your data into two new datasets, `TRAINING` and `TEST`, by **randomly** selecting 20% of the students for the `TEST` set
 ### Explore
 * Generate summary statistics for the variable final_result